davidgf/design-patterns-in-ruby/convention_over_configuration.md

 end
 ```

-`to` is an `URI` representing the final destination of the message, and it can be sent through a HTTP Post request, via e-mail or to a file.
+`to` is an `URI` representing the final destination of the message.
+It can be sent through a HTTP Post request via e-mail or to a file.
 To handle all these types of messages, we'll build an adapter for each protocol:

 ```ruby
 require 'net/http'